VibrentHealth/keycloak-operator/README.md

 The pipeline will lint the Helm Chart anytime it is ran, but will only publish the chart and docker image during a master branch build.
 Both the chart and docker image will be published to the vibrent-ops project.

 Once the docker image has been published you will need to update the new image tag in the cluster-management values.yaml file to the new version of the keycloak-operator.

+We have to do some tricky FROM statements in the Dockerfile because Github actions and Vibrent Jenkins pipelines cannot read from the same registries.

+The pipeline has been updated to ignore the Dockerfiles during the 'Validate Docker Policies' step in the 'Compliance Stage'.
+The docker policy validation fails because the Dockerfile's FROM is dynamically built using an ARG (see Dockerfile below).
+Even though we use a trusted repository the validation fails stating we must use a trusted repository.

+### Dockerfile
+The Dockerfile used to build the keycloak operator image supports the following two build arguments:

+1. FIRST_FROM_IMAGE
+2. SECOND_FROM_IMAGE

+The original images, which are still used in the GitHub actions during local e2e testing (see test/e2e-local-image in the makefile), are from a repository that is not trusted by Vibrent's Jenkins pipeline.
+The Jenkins pipeline uses a Harbor proxy and pulls images from dockerhub.
+The dockerhub images are used by default if no build arguments are passed.

 ## Keycloak Documentation
 All documentation below this point came from the original [keycloak operator repositiory](https://github.com/keycloak/keycloak-operator/blob/master/README.md) on May 3rd, 2021.
 There may be updates to the README that have not yet been merg3d with Vibrent's repository.